kolashah/swish/README.md

 ## Features

-- Interactive filters for position, stat type, market status, and search
+- Interactive filters for position, stat type, market status, and live search by name and team
 - Basketball player data displayed in a table format
 - Toggle market status between Open and Suspended
 - Grouped by team and player for easy navigation